ikeohachidi/cmds/README.md

 # Cmds
 Rewriting some linux commands in go
-I have no intention of making this a one-to-one recreation of these commands
+I have no intention of making this a one-to-one recreation of these commands but hopefully can make them similar feeling enough.

 #### Why?
 Just for practice.